scala/docs.scala-lang/sips/pending/_posts/2012-01-21-futures-promises.md

 ## Futures

-A future is an abstraction which represents a value which may become available at some point.
+A future is an abstraction which represents a value which may become available at some point after the future object was created.
 A `Future` object either holds a result of a computation or an exception in the case that the computation failed.
 An important property of a future is that it is in effect immutable-- it can never be written to or failed by the holder of the `Future` object.